Fisheye lens: Miniature fisheye lenses

 Miniature digital cameras, especially when used as security cameras, often tend to have fisheye lenses to maximize coverage.
 Miniature fisheye lenses are designed for small-format CCD/CMOS imagers commonly used in consumer and security cameras.
 Popular image sensor format sizes used include 1/4", 1/3", and 1/2".
 Depending on the active area of the image sensor, the same lens can form a circular image on a larger image sensor (e.g. 1/2"), and a full frame on a smaller one (e.g. 1/4").

 Examples and specific models

 For a comprehensive list of all current and all past fisheye lenses, see External Links below.

 Noteworthy fisheye lenses for APS-C cameras

-The APS-C image sensor used in Canon cameras is 22.3 × 14.9 mm, or 26.82 mm on the diagonal, which is slightly smaller than the sensor size used by other popular manufacturers of cameras with APS-C sensors, such as Fuji, Minolta, Nikon, Pentax, and Sony.
-The other common APS-C sensors range from 23.6 to 23.7 mm on the long dimension and 15.6 mm on the shorter side, for a diagonal between 28.2 to 28.4 mm.
+The APS-C image sensor used in Canon cameras is 22.3±× mm, or 26.82 mm on the diagonal, which is slightly smaller than the sensor size used by other popular manufacturers of cameras with APS-C sensors, such as Fuji, Minolta, Nikon, Pentax, and Sony.
+The other common APS-C sensors are 23.6 mm on the long dimension and 15.6 mm on the shorter side, for a diagonal dimension of 28.2 mm.